 I am different from Jim in many ways.
 There’s no evidence that he was sarcastic; there’s some evidence that I am.
-I’m a extroverted nerd, and he was an introverted nerd.
+I’m an extroverted nerd, and he was an introverted nerd.
 So, undoubtably, my approach to ministry is and will continue to be somewhat different.
-Consequently, the way I influence others will be different.
+Consequently, the way I influence others will be somewhat different.
 But I am in ministry because of Jim, and because of him I have a vision of what it means to influence others.

 And, so, I had a quick answer to a question I was asked while in seminary.
-I was talking with a theology professor about the possibility of overseas missions.
+I was talking to a theology professor about the possibility of overseas missions.
 After I’d rambled a bit, he stop me.
 He explained that church attendance was in a decline, and there was a great need for good ministers and new church plants in the U.S. He then encouraged me to continue to consider campus ministry.
 The campuses are important to the Kingdom of God, he said.